 Mac users are able to install Windows 7 or later on their machines using Boot Camp, a feature built in to the OS X operating system starting with OS X Leopard (10.5).
 This guide will walk you through the procedure of installing a copy of Windows 10 on a Mac running OS X El Capitan (10.11.x)

-Students: To redeem your free copy of Windows 10 Education, see Downloading Windows 10 From The Campus Software Library
+Students: To redeem your free copy of Windows 10 Education, see [Link for document 69277 is unavailable at this time.]

 Before you begin make sure you have the following items:

 - A blank flash drive, CD or DVD

 - Windows 10 installation file (.iso file) and product key if required for your version of windows

 Once you have all these items you can begin installing Windows.

 NOTE: If you're using a portable computer, connect the power adapter before continuing.

 - Log in to an administrator account on your computer, quit all open applications, and

 log out any other users on your computer.

 - Click the Apple icon in the upper-left corner and select Software Update.